Pearl: A Multimodal Culturally-Aware Arabic Instruction Dataset: Methodology

 \subsubsection{Phase II: Q\&A Pair Generation}

 In this stage, filtered image-article pairs undergo an automated content generation process.
-We employ agents backboned with an LVLM\,---specifically \texttt{Qwen2.5-VL-72B-Instruct}\footnote{Q\&A pairs were produced with the 72B variant before the reasoning‑aligned 32B model was released; later results show the 32B excels at reasoning and is therefore used as our automatic judge.}---to create synthetic augmented captions and structured question--answer (Q\&A) pairs for each image.
+We employ agents backboned with an LVLM\,---specifically \texttt{Qwen2.5-VL-72B-Instruct}---to create synthetic augmented captions and structured question--answer (Q\&A) pairs for each image.
 We use a fixed schema of $13$ predefined question types, each specifically tailored to assess different levels of understanding and reasoning skills.
 For example, we include questions involving \textit{cause-and-effect, chronological ordering, comparative analysis, modern context interpretation, hypothesis formation}, and \textit{scenario completion}.
 Table \ref{tab:question_types} shows the full set of our question categories, and Figure \ref{fig:main} illustrates an example for each type.

 For each filtered image-article pair, the LVLM generates an augmented caption that integrates visual details from the image with relevant cultural or historical context from the associated \textit{Wikipedia} article (prompt details provided in Appendix~\ref{appdx_fig:prompt_step1}).
 Subsequently, the LVLM produces one augmented caption along with $2$–$4$ structured Q\&A pairs aligned explicitly with predefined reasoning categories (e.g., cause-and-effect reasoning).
 Each Q\&A generation prompt clearly specifies the targeted reasoning type, ensuring the resulting questions are culturally meaningful and require synthesizing both visual and textual inputs.
 Detailed prompts used for generating Q\&A pairs are provided in Appendices~\ref{appdx_fig:prompt_step2/part1} and \ref{appdx_fig:prompt_step2/part2}.